bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_transactions.md

 creator expected.

-This isn't a problem for most Bitcoin transactions which are designed to be added to the block chain immediately.
-But it does become a problem when the output from a transaction is spent before that transaction is added to the block chain.
+This isn't a problem for most Bitcoin transactions which are designed to be added to the blockchain immediately.
+But it does become a problem when the output from a transaction is spent before that transaction is added to the blockchain.

 Bitcoin developers have been working to reduce transaction malleability among standard transaction types, but a complete fix is still only in the planning stages.
-At present, new transactions should not depend on previous transactions which have not been added to the block chain yet, especially if large amounts of satoshis are at stake.
+At present, new transactions should not depend on previous transactions which have not been added to the blockchain yet, especially if large amounts of satoshis are at stake.

 Transaction malleability also affects payment tracking.
 Bitcoin Core's